princedede/Q-paper/README.md

 ### Concept Overview

-**"Technology"** moving at a very fast speed is a result of innovations from creative minds.
-Decentralized financing brings users and investors to the forefront of claiming more control over their investments, time, and data with less or no control from external or regulatory bodies.
-This is probably the dream of every blockchain-oriented protocols.
-The immense power and potentials of the immutable, distributive and decentralized attributes of Blockchain technology makes us believe that our solutions and products will give expected performance (s).
-Since every fingers seems unequal, we can conclude that Alice may not be as financially bouyant as Bob.
-This is the underlying concept of our core product.
+As the Blockchain industry grows, decentralized financing increases in stature with collosally diverse methods of financial dealings hoping to reach the heights where true decentralization could said to have been achieved.
+The concept of bringing fund owners and/or investors to the forefront of attaining more control over their investments, time, and data with less or no middle interference is probably the dream of every decentralised-oriented protocols.
+Such immense power and potentials of the immutable, distributive and decentralized attributes of Blockchain technology makes us believe that our solutions and products will give expected performance (s).
+Even every fingers seems unequal, we can conclude that Alice may not be as financially bouyant as Bob yet both are relevant to the context to which they are defined.
+This is the underlying concept of our products.

 #### Deep dive into Quatrefinance: